Pant/nextcloudpi-readthedocs/How-to-install-NextCloudPi-on-a-Raspberry-Pi.md

 ## First steps

 ### Enable SSH (optional)

-There are two ways to enable SSH in NCP.
+Secure shell (SSH) provides a powerfull command line based text interface to configure NCP for experts, and is not needed to just use NCP.

-#### SSH file in boot directory
+#### Before the first run

-If you want to enable SSH, in order to connect to your Raspberry Pi's shell, create a file named `ssh` (without any extension) at the boot partition of your SD card.
+If you need secure shell access on the first boot, in order to connect to your Raspberry Pi, create a file named `ssh` (without any extension) at the boot partition of your SD card.
 (More info [here](https://www.raspberrypi.org/documentation/remote-access/ssh/))

-#### From WebUI / TUI
+#### Once NCP is running

 1. Navigate to the WebUI or the TUI.
 2. Select [`SSH`][ssh] from the list.
 3. Change `Enabled` to `yes`.